ysubbagh/436-p3/README.md

 <2> must ensure pip version with boto and version of python being run are the same
 <3> was locally tested and ran on python3 version 10.6

-to compile restore ->
+to compile and run restore ->
 python3 restore.py bucket-name::directory-name directory-name

-to compile backup ->
+to compile and run backup ->
 python3 backup.py directory-name bucket-name::directory-name